Site icon MonicaKnighton.com

 The DASH (—)

 EX: There are many common comprehension mistakes novice readers make when reading a long sentence.
-One major oversight is not paying attention to the dash—a strategically placed little horizontal line that indicates a pause.
+One major oversight is not paying attention to the dash—a strategically placed horizontal line that indicates a pause.

 In the example above, notice how I provide readers with a visual description of the word /dash/.
-I intentionally place the dash punctuation mark after the word /dash/.
-Following, I provide the phrase “—a strategically placed little horizontal line that indicates a pause” that gives more information about the word /dash/.
-Dashes are designed to interrupt a thought to add more ideas.
-The ideas are important, but the abrupt break can create confusion for readers.
-So teach them.
+I intentionally place the punctuation mark immediately after the word and follow it with the phrase “—a strategically placed little horizontal line that indicates a pause,” which gives more information about the word /dash/.
+Dashes are designed to interrupt a thought to add clarity or detail.
+While the added ideas are important, the abrupt break can create confusion for readersSo teach them to recognize and interpret it.

 Commas that Interrupt (,)